vermont42/ProgrammaticLayout/README.md

 5\.
 Note the compilation error `Use of unresolved identifier 'MainTabBarVC'`.
 This error occurs because in the IB-based app, the storyboard specified a non-subclassed instance of `UITabBarController` as the root of the app's UI, but the PL-based app will use a named subclass, `MainTabBarController`, of `UITabBarController`, and you need to create that subclass.
 Why a named subclass?
 The named subclass will have business logic about what tabs to create, what to name them, and what icons to use for them.

 Before you do that, here is an aside about roots and navigation.
 The root of an app's UI depends on how navigation works in that app.
 A single-screen app would have a `UIViewController` subclass as its root.
-A single-screen app that uses a `UINavigationController` would have have a `UINavigationController` subclass as its root.
-This subclass would instantiate the app's first `UIViewController`.
+A single-screen app that uses a `UINavigationController` would have have a `UINavigationController` as its root.
+This object would own the app's primary `UIViewController`.
 An app whose navigation is based on a third-party hamburger menu like [SideMenu](https://github.com/jonkykong/SideMenu) would have, as its root, a `UIViewController` subclass that sets up the hamburger menu.

 Back to the custom `UITabBarController` subclass.
 In the group `ViewControllers`, create an empty file called `MainTabBarVC.swift`.
 Paste the following code into it: